 The Weight of 'Almost'

-[Being So Close] The aftermath of missing the 2026 Winter Olympics — the isolation, the replay loop, and the quiet courage it takes to keep training.
+[Within Reach] The aftermath of missing the 2026 Winter Olympics — the isolation, the replay loop, and the quiet courage it takes to keep training.

 Close Enough to Touch

-It felt like a long voyage cut short — two years of deliberate focus inside the 2026 Olympic qualifying window, suddenly over.
+It felt like a long voyage cut abruptly short — two years of deliberate focus inside the 2026 Olympic qualifying window, suddenly over.
 Missing by a mile would have been an easier pill to swallow.

 The Mental Whiplash